perelengo/uml-scripting-engine/README.md

 ### net.samsarasoftware.scripting.ScriptingEngine
 Processes the input UML scripting model to generate the corresponding qvto, and then executes the qvto transformation.

-The XSLexecution code needs testing, because haven't tested already since the inclusion of the BSF libraries.

 #### Development requirements
 It is necessary to clone and execute mvn clean install on [net.samsarasoftware.install-dependencies](https://github.com/perelengo/net.samsarasoftware.install-dependencies) to JDK>=1.7